 The presence of alcoholic beverages on campus is limited in two ways.
 First, it is limited by federal, state, and borough laws, including those summarized below.
 Second, College rules specify the circumstances under which alcohol may legitimately be served on campus.

-College Disciplinary Sanctions Regarding Violations of the Alcohol and Drug Policy
+College Disciplinary Sanctions Regarding Violations of the Alcohol and Drugs Policy

 Note: Sanctions may be assessed against individuals and organizations, as well as guests and their host.

-Violations of the Alcohol and Other Drugs Policy regarding both individual behavior and party guidelines will be referred to the judicial affairs coordinator for review, adjudication, and referral when appropriate.
+Violations of the Alcohol and Other Drugs Policy regarding both individual behavior and party guidelines will be referred to the director of student conduct for review, adjudication, and referral when appropriate.
 If a student presents at Worth Health Center due to intoxication or drug use, she/he will be referred to the alcohol and other drugs counselor.
 Organizations may also be found to be in violation of these policies.

 Penalties will depend on the nature of the violation.
 First violation: a warning and referral to the alcohol and other drugs counselor (minimum penalty).
 Second violation: probation and/or a requirement to attend an alcohol education program.
 Subsequent violations: suspension, expulsion, and penalties imposed by outside authorities.
 Fines may be imposed for any violation to cover expenses related to repair or replacement of damaged items or for cleanup.